ammargit93/SecretsVault/README.md

 # SecretsVault

 SecretsVault is a highly secure, high-performance secrets management service written in Go using the Fiber web framework.
-It provides robust protection for sensitive data through **Envelope Encryption** powered by AWS KMS (Key Management Service) and AES-256-GCM.
+It provides robust protection for sensitive data through **Envelope Encryption** powered by AWS KMS (Key Management Service) and AES-256-GCM, along with in-memory Redis caching and PostgreSQL persistent storage.

 ---